Envirometrix/PredictiveSoilMapping/09-PSM_future.md

 virtual network for creating and supporting ongoing, comprehensive terrestrial resource inventories of all kinds and their required supporting infrastructures.
-The concept adopts, and extends, many of the elements of the existing Global Soil Information Facilities (GSIF).
-(http://www.isric.org/content/soilgrids) and of the recently launched OpenGeoHub Foundation's LandGIS (http://landgis.opengeohub.org).
+The concept adopts, and extends, many of the elements of the existing Global Soil Information Facilities (GSIF) (http://www.isric.org/content/soilgrids), and of the recently launched OpenGeoHub Foundation's LandGIS (http://landgis.opengeohub.org).

 <div class="figure" style="text-align: center">